tstran155/MATLAB_modeling_two_phase_flow/README.md

 # MATLAB_modeling_two_phase_flow (UPDATING!)

 In this project, I formulate an IMPESS method to simulate two-phase fluid displacement experiments in porous media.
 Consider an experimental setup consisting of a pump, a core sample and a pressure valve.
-The core is initially saturated with oil and connate water i.e. So_initial = 1- Swc.
+The core is initially saturated with oil and connate water i.e. So_init = 1 - Swc.
 The pump is connected to the inlet of the core sample and starts injecting pure water into the core with a constant rate (measured at Standard Condition).
 At the outlet a pressure valve is connected to the core that maintains a constant outlet pressure during the experiment.

 Assumptions:

 · The core is horizontal and gravity forces are neglected.

 · The core is homogenous and isotropic.

-· Capillary pressure can be neglected.
+· Capillary pressure is neglected.

 · At the beginning of the experiment the entire core is pressurized to an initial pressure.

 · Fluids are slightly compressible.

 · The rock fluid properties are given.

 Here are the data input for the model and some key results.